 At first glance, the Bachelor of Economics is often misunderstood as a degree consisting entirely of numbers, money and analysing the nation's interest and inflation rates.

-However, the study of economics is simply about trying to understand therelationship between different things in order to make informed decisions – or reverse bad ones.
+However, economic theory is about trying to understand therelationship between different things to make informed decisions, or reverse bad ones.

-This process often involves seeking to understand human behaviours and how those behaviours impact the world around us, especially in terms of resource allocation, wealth distribution, access to justice and more.
+Economics is often described as a ‘science of people and behaviours' and involves seeking to understand how human behaviour can impact the world around us – especially in terms of resource allocation, wealth distribution, access to justice and more.

-By applying a social understanding or pattern – or even the absence of either – to populations of human beings, economists can uncover:
+By applying a social understanding or pattern to populations of human beings, economists can uncover:

 why markets react the way they do